-The concept of the social Fund is that annually KVTC will make a available a sum of money towards a selected community project in each of the 17 associated villages.
+The concept of the social Fund is that annually KVTC will make an available a sum of money towards a selected community project in each of the 17 associated villages.
 Fund made available through the social fund are deposited in a joint account and will only be released against an approved project.

 In recent years money from the social fund has been used for infrastructure projects, educational projects, community projects and many others.
-For 2013 a budget of approximately \$55k is available for the Social Fund and associated programs.
-Since 2002 an amount of approximately \$360,000 has been disbursed through the Social Fund program.
+During 2017 a total amount of around \$70k was disbursed.
+Since 2002 an amount of approximately \$400,000 has been disbursed through the Social Fund program.